The Best Soil and Compost Mixes For Bulbs

 They work by creating an extra network of roots that reach out and absorb more nutrients from the surrounding soil or bulb compost.

 Mycorzial fungi are often used with high-value plants to give them the best start in life.
 You only need to apply these fungi once and the roots last the life of the plant so a small investment now can reap rewards for years.

 Is it worth it for bulbs?
-We’ll leave it to you to decide.
+I’ll leave it to you to decide.

 Are garden pests digging up your bulbs?

-We’ve had a few battles with squirrels digging up our bulbs but last year found a great (and cheap) solution.
+I’ve had a few battles with squirrels and other garden pests digging up the bulbs but last year found a great (and cheap) solution.

-You don’t get much easier than this; we cut the wire into rectangular strips and inserted them into the trough.
+It doesn’t get much easier than this; I first cut the wire into rectangular strips and then insert them into the trough.

 For bigger bulbs, wire with large gaps should be used, like the one shown in the photo below and also here.

 You might also be interested in our guide to garden soils or our tips on how to prevent spring bulbs from sprouting in the autumn or winter.

 Hannah has also published a list of her favourite summer-flowering bulbs that are guaranteed to make your garden pop with colour.